 Martin Halla // applied microeconometrics

-Welcome to my website.
 I am an applied microeconometrician with main research interests in family, labor and health.
-I am also interested in different aspects of political economy and I work periodically on tax evasion.
-Recently I have found interest in using historical data from the Austro-Hungarian Empire.
+I am also interested in various aspects of political economy and regularly work on tax evasion.
+Recently, I have become interested in using historical data from the Austro-Hungarian Empire.

-On this personal website you will find information on my research and teaching activities.
+On this personal website you will find information about my research, teaching, and knowledge transfer activities.

 Here is a link to my Curriculum vitae.

-Professor of Economics at the Johannes Kepler University Linz (JKU) in Austria.
+Professor of Economics at the Vienna University of Economics and Business (WU) in Austria.

-Permanent Scientific Consultant at the Austrian Public Health Institute (GÖG) in Vienna.
+Permanent Scientific Consultant at the Austrian National Public Health Institute (GÖG) in Vienna.

 Research Fellow at the Institute for the Study of Labor (IZA) in Bonn.